wjianhang/learngit/readme.txt

-﻿Git is a disstributed version control system.
+﻿Git is a distributed version control system.
-Git is free software.
+Git is free software dirstributed under the GPL.